ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Monstrosities.md

 - Slimy: The slime has resistance to non-magical slashing, bludgeoning, and piercing.
-- Flamable: The green slime has vulnerability to fire damage.
+- Flammable: The green slime has vulnerability to fire damage.

 # Attacks: